Corniche

 When the votes were tallied for the 2021 Eclipse Award for 2-year-old male, Corniche was declared a runaway winner, with 214 votes compared to 12 for his nearest rival.
 This wide margin of success reflected the impressive nature of Corniche’s first season.
 His potential was so obvious when he breezed a furlong in :10 flat at the Ocala Breeders’ sale in April that his price soared to a sale-topping $1,500,000.

-Corniche was bred to shine as his dam Wasted Tears was a six-time Graded stakes winner at up to a mile and an eighth during a 22-race career which yielded 12 wins.
-His sire Quality Road did even better, being out of the first two only twice in a 13-race career.
-Quality Road was versatile enough to set a track record over 6½ furlongs and two more over a mile and an eighth.
-He has done so well, with 13 Gr.1 winners in his early crops, that he achieved the highest average of any sire at the 2022 American yearling sales.
-His son City of Light also reached the top dozen, from a $40,000 fee.
+Although Corniche excelled on dirt, he has a pedigree which should allow him to sire smart winners on all surfaces.
+Twenty of his dam Wasted Tears’ 22 starts were on turf, on which she won 12 times, including five times at Graded Stakes level.
+His sire Quality Road did even better.
+Out of the first two only twice in a 13-race career, Quality Road was versatile enough to set a track record over 6½ furlongs and two more over a mile and an eighth.
+He has done so well, with 15 Gr.1 winners in his early crops, that he is now one of Kentucky’s most in-demand stallions.

-Quality Road has enjoyed marked success with STORM CAT blood, siring Graded winners from daughters of STORM CAT, HENNESSY, TABASCO CAT and GIANT’S CAUSEWAY, while Gr.1 winner Klimt has a grandam by STORM CAT.
+His sire Quality Road has enjoyed marked success with STORM CAT blood, siring Graded winners from daughters of STORM CAT, HENNESSY (3), TABASCO CAT, GIANT’S CAUSEWAY and SCAT DADDY.

 He has also thrived with daughters of DIXIE UNION, broodmare sire of three of his Gr.1 winners, including KLIMT.